 1.2.
 If you are not the Author, you confirm that:

-b) the Author understands: (i) the nature of the Project before the set-up meeting, and (ii) that you have disclosed information about him to us for us to set up the Project.
+- the Author understands: (i) the nature of the Project before the set-up meeting, and (ii) that you have disclosed information about them to us for us to set up the Project.

 You promise to let us know if at any time you have doubts about whether the Author is fit and well enough to complete the Project.
 Our interviewer will also confirm the Author’s consent at the set-up meeting.
-This will explain that we need consent to process his personal data under applicable data protection legislation and will explain the Author’s responsibilities regarding the content of information he wishes to disclose for the Project (please see clause 8 for more information).
+This will explain that we need consent to process their personal data under applicable data protection legislation and will explain the Author’s responsibilities regarding the content of information they wish to disclose for the Project (please see clause 8 for more information).
 We will not be able to proceed with the Project until the Author has signed our Author Consent form.